2024 entry (view 2023 entry)

-You will spend a year abroad, studying in English at one of our partner universities overseas.
+As part of the English with Study Abroad degree, you'll also spend a year abroad, studying in English at one of our partner universities overseas.
 You will develop excellent critical and communication skills that will prepare you for a wide range of professions and develop your global citizenship.
 To find out more about studying abroad, visit Global Opportunities.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue

 We accept a wide variety of qualifications and welcome applications from students of all backgrounds.
 Below is a guide to the typical offers for this course.

 AAA including English Literature or combined English Literature and Language

 ABB including A in English Literature or combined English Literature and LanguageFind out if you are eligible for a contextual offer

 DDD in any Applied General BTEC National Level 3 Extended Diploma and A in either English Literature or combined English Language and Literature at A-level (or equivalent)Find out more about our BTEC entry requirements

 International Baccalaureate Diploma